bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 D <- read.csv(file = "data/Arabidopsis/Arabidopsis_Botrytis_transpose_3.csv", header = TRUE, sep = ",", row.names=1)
 ```

-We can also extract out the names of variables, and the unique vector of measurment times:
+We can also extract out the names of the variables (gene names), and the unique vector of measurment times:

 ```r